 It was originally conceived as a way to promote both the hobby and the Nature Aquarium concept.
-However, as also mentioned above the competition is now dominated by the Southeast Asian Diorama style which many European scapers see as a corruption rather than an evolution of Nature Aquarium.
+However, as also mentioned above the competition went through a period where it was dominated by the Southeast Asian Diorama style, which many scapers saw as a corruption rather than an evolution of Nature Aquarium.
 The Diorama style typically depicts a terrestrial landscape like mountains, forests, or open plains, where the fish incongruously translate as birds.
 As such, the two styles are apples and oranges.

 Diorama style “Whisper of the Pines” by Serkan ÇETİNKOL

 It’s also a well documented fact that larger scapes tend to do best in the IAPLC.
 However, there are other competitions where smaller tanks do a lot better.
 The Aquatic Gardeners Association (AGA) International Aquascaping Contest is perhaps the best known of these.
 Unlike the IAPLC it has separate categories for some aquascaping styles and aquarium sizes.
 The AGA contest started in 2000 and like the IAPLC attracts many entrants from across the globe.
 Both are online contests and competitors have to submit images of their work for judging.
 Both organisations claim their contests are not photography competitions but a high quality image is key to success.